MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/07-design-report-in-power-bi-desktop-enhanced.md

 	![Picture 108](Linked_image_Files/08-design-report-in-power-bi-desktop-enhanced_image30.png)

-4. To delete the middle rule, at the left of the yellow triangle, click **X**.
+4. To delete the middle rule, at the left of the yellow triangle, select **X**.

 	![Picture 109](Linked_image_Files/08-design-report-in-power-bi-desktop-enhanced_image31.png)